Justia Lawyer badge

-You Picked A Fine Time to Defame Me Lucille
+You Picked a Fine Time to Defame Me Lucille

 Suing Your Ex for Defamation